 Areas along North Nantasket Beach are also mapped as estimated and priority habitats for state-protected rare species [Common Tern (Sterna hirunda) and Seabeach Dock (Rumex pallidus)] and they contain shellfish, primarily surf clams.
+In 2017, the area was expanded to include estimated and priority habitats for piping plovers (Charadrius melodus).
 Therefore pursuant to the WPA, activities that may result in altering, dredging, filling and removing these natural resources are subject to regulation by the Conservation Commission.